boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/django.md

 # Bold BI Dashboards embedding in Django using Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/django-sample) the sample application, which demonstrates the rendering of dashboard available in your Bold BI server and followed by steps to create a new embedding application in the `Django` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/django-sample) the sample application, which demonstrates the rendering of the dashboard available on your Bold BI server.
+This is followed by steps to create a new embedding application in `Django` on your own.

-> **NOTE:** The best way to get started would be reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation.
+The `Getting Started` guide provides you with enough information that you need to know before working on the sample.

 ## How to run the sample

  1. Please [get](https://github.com/boldbi/django-sample) the Django sample from the attached file.

  2. You need to set the following properties in the `models.py` file as follows.
     ![Embed Properties](/static/assets/javascript/sample/images/django-props.png#max-width=75%)

     <meta charset="utf-8"/>